wanhhe/LITEALLM/README.md

 ```

 ### Step4: Compress and Eval
-You can specify the task and data_path to change the evaluation task.
+You can specify the task and data_path in `compress_kima.sh` to change the evaluation task.

 for sec task, you can specify the task and data_path to change the evaluation task.
 ```bash